Research & Commentary: Illinois’ Pension Problem and How to Fix it

 Without an overhaul of the current, unsustainable pension system, Illinois taxpayers will continue to be burdened by substantially higher taxes to bail out legislators and special interests for their imprudent policies.
 If public-sector union bosses do not accept sensible changes, more state workers will be laid off, taxes will increase, and the state’s economy will decline even further.

 The Illinois constitution prohibits fundamental reform of pensions for existing public-sector employees, so other steps will be required.
 Lawmakers should do the following: cap per-year pension payouts at a sensible level, raise the retirement age, eliminate double-dipping, change the pension payout formula, and require workers to make higher contributions to their pensions.

 Newly hired public-sector workers should be placed in defined-contribution pension plans.
 Under these plans, workers own their pensions and can take them with them if they enter the private sector.
 Defined-contribution plans prevent the burden on taxpayers from rising automatically in future years.

 The documents linked below offer additional information about pension system reform.

 Research & Commentary: Defined Contribution vs. Defined Benefit Pensions

-Heartland Institute Legislative Specialist John Nothdurft provides a bullet-point comparison of defined-benefit pension and defined-contribution retirement plans.
+John Nothdurft, director of government relations at The Heartland Institute, provides a bullet-point comparison of defined-benefit pension and defined-contribution retirement plans.